Tasty๐ŸฐTechโšกBytes

 PENSAR_API_KEY: ${{ secrets.PENSAR_API_KEY }}

 Start non-blocking.
-Let results flow to PRs and dashboards for a few weeks while your team calibrates signal vs noise.
-Then make it a hard gate:
+Let findings flow to PRs and the Pensar Console for a few weeks while your team calibrates signal vs. noise.
+Then make it a required check:

 • Bitbucket: Repository settings โ†’ Branch permissions โ†’ add the pentest step as a required check